epochx/abci-utils/README.md

 export MKL_SERVICE_FORCE_INTEL=GNU
 export MKL_THREADING_LAYER=1
 ```
-This preamble will later be available with the provided name when you submit a job using `submit-job`.
+Once created, a preamble named after the file (in this case, "cuda10") will be available in the auto-completions when you use the `submit-job` command.

 ## Features

 ### 1. The group variables

-An environment variable named `$GROUPS` is created automatically upon login, and contains the ids of the groups your user belongs to, based on the output of `check_point` Additionally, if you have created and populated the file `~/groups`, a global variable named after each group will be created, each one containing the id of the respective group.
+An environment variable named `$GROUPS` is created automatically upon login, containing the IDs of the groups your user belongs to, which are obtained from the output of `check_point`.
+Additionally, if you have created and populated the file `~/groups`, a global variable named after each group will be created, each one containing the ID of the respective group.
+This is useful for accessing storage folders for each group in an easy manner.
+Simply type `cd /groups/$<group_name>`.

 ### 2. Integration with the `module` command